chalatz/tours/pages/info/reviews-comments-content.md

     was so wonderful.
 Highly recommend asking for him specifically<br>\nAndrés & Marilee<br>
     New Mexico \n\nHi Nicholas: The tour was amazing and we loved Kostas and Jacob.
     Thanks so much for your help in planning this tour.
-I will write recommendations on TripAdvisor.<br>\nElaine and Gary (Nov 2nd)<br>\nelaineblend@verizon.net\n\nDear
-    Nicholas, We have arrived home and I now have time to let you know how much our group loved the time we spent in Rhodes.
+I will write recommendations on TripAdvisor.<br>\nElaine and Gary (Nov 2nd) Plano TX \n\nDear Nicholas, We have arrived home and I now have time to let you know how much our group loved the time we spent in Rhodes.
 Stergos was a wonderful driver.
 We learned so much about Rhodes and felt that we received a wonderful overview of your beautiful island.
 Unfortunately for us we only had one day to spend in Rhodes.
 I'm sure there is so much more to discover and hopefully we will be back some day.
-Please send Stergos our very best regards.<br>\nSincerely, Suzanne (Oct 27th)<br>\nJaksek@comcast.net\n\nHi Nicholas, The tour was great!
-TripAdvisor review coming soon!<br>\nRobert<br>\nrobmercermusic@gmail.com\n\nComfy drive, amazing sights, brilliant company (despite the rain!).<br>\nMy husband and I took a tour of Rhodos Medieval city and Lindos with Nick.
+Please send Stergos our very best regards.<br>\nSincerely, Suzanne (Oct 27th) United States\n\nHi Nicholas, The tour was great!
+TripAdvisor review coming soon!<br>\nRobert, Pensacola, FL\n\nComfy drive, amazing sights, brilliant company (despite the rain!).<br>\nMy husband and I took a tour of Rhodos Medieval city and Lindos with Nick.
 He was a very knowledgeable driver who clearly has a passion for the history of the island.<br>\nWe began in the old town and saw some really amazing sights.
 Leaving early in the morning meant that we missed all the crowds and were really able to soak in the atmosphere.<br>\nWe then headed out to Lindos with a stop en route at a local